-WWU is in the process of updating its Anti-Slavery Policy to reflect the refreshed procedure, detailed above, highlighting its commitment to acting ethically and with integrity in all its business relationships and to implement and enforce effective systems and controls to provide assurance that slavery and human trafficking does not take place anywhere in its supply chains.
+WWU will continue to update its Anti-Slavery Policy to reflect the refreshed procedures, detailed above, highlighting its commitment to acting ethically and with integrity in all its business relationships and to implement and enforce effective systems and controls to provide assurance that slavery and human trafficking does not take place anywhere in its supply chains.
 WWU's Corporate Social Responsibility Policy highlights WWU's commitment to combatting slavery and human trafficking.